goncalomb/reolink-tools/nvr-unleashed/README.md

 Docker containers are used to build the static binaries and kernel modules.

+### First Build (partial)

-Run `./build.sh`, this builds the static binaries required to run nvr-unleashed.
+Run `./build.sh`, this builds the static binaries.
 The first run is not a full build (no kernel modules).

 Copy the contents of `./build` to a USB flash drive (important: MBR, FAT32, first partition).

-Reboot the NVR, if everything goes right, after a few seconds you should hear the short beep, signaling that nvr-unleashed is loading, followed by two beeps when it finishes loading (the first run can take some extra time, <1 min).
+Reboot the NVR, if everything goes right, after a few seconds you should hear a short beep, signaling that nvr-unleashed is loading, a second beep after a few seconds, followed by two beeps when it finishes loading (the first run can take some extra time, <1 min).

 You should now have SSH access to the NVR (root without password):

     ssh root@your_nvr_ip

+### Full Build

 For creating a full build you should now fetch the kernel config from the NVR and save it to `./env-modules/config.gz`.

+> Versions 2.X.X of the Reolink firmware don't appear to use a kernel build with built in configuration.
+See #1.
+This should be addressed in the future.

+Fetching the configuration can be done just by running:

+    ./ssh-fetch-kernel-config.sh your_nvr_ip

-For convenience, you can just power off the nvr and check the contents of the drive, you will find a `config.gz` file, copy it to `./env-modules/config.gz`.
+Alternatively, you can power off the NVR and check the contents of the drive, you will find a `config.gz` file, and copy it to `./env-modules/config.gz`.

-Alternatively you could use ssh to fetch `/proc/config.gz`.

-You can now re-run the build `./build.sh` (will include the kernel modules), copy the files to the drive, and reboot.
+You can now re-run the build `./build.sh` (it will include the kernel modules), copy the files to the drive, and reboot.

+## Continuous Development

+For easy development/testing, you can use the `./ssh-push.sh` script to push the local build directory to the NVR and re-run the `autoexec.sh`.
+This works after attaining SSH access with the first manual build.

+After some local changes, testing is as easy as:

+    ./build.sh && ./ssh-push.sh your_nvr_ip